 In most cases, your target files will qualify - most exceptions are advanced cases or simple policy decisions that can be changed (as is the case with OS-encrypted files, different from those afforded encryption using Bitlocker).
 Note that the Device limitation does not mean you cannot protect files on a removable thumb drive - this is in fact a quite-common use case.

-In-Place Encryption is a unique capability that builds on standard file encryption considerations to provide continuous protections to data while you work with it n native plaintext form.
-This locks out attackers lying in wait, a common approach that is almost always effective.
+In-Place Encryption is a unique capability that builds on standard file encryption considerations to provide continuous protection to data while you work with it in native plaintext form and application containers.
+This blocks attackers from waiting for you to open protected content before quietly offloading plaintext results in the background - a common approach that is most often highly effective.

 Experience Continuous Protection

 If you want to experience In-Place Encryption first hand, open a protected file - either by double-clicking the target in Explorer or from a File Open menu sequence inside the default application handler for a managed item's file extension.